rohitmanekar/api-javascript-cucumber/README.md

 # API Automation with JavaScript Cucumber

-A JavaScript-based API testing framework using Cucumber.js for behavior-driven development (BDD), integrated with various reporting tools.
+A JavaScript-based API Automation testing framework using Cucumber.js for behavior-driven development (BDD), integrated with various reporting tools.

 ## Table of Contents